Peace-Research-Institute-Frankfurt/eunpdc-elearning/README.md

 ### How to get set up

 You only need to do these steps once, when you start working on our project.

-If you've never worked in software engineering, you might want to read a [gentler introduction](https://awesomephant.github.io/untitled-coding-workshop/chapters/tools/) to the process before you move on.
+If you've never worked in software engineering before, you might want to read a [gentler introduction](https://awesomephant.github.io/untitled-coding-workshop/chapters/tools/) to the process before you move on.

 1. Download and install [Node.js](https://nodejs.org/en/), [git,](https://git-scm.com/) and [VS Code](https://code.visualstudio.com/)
 2. Sign up for a free [Github](https://github.com/) account using your work email
-3. Once you’re invited to [the repository](https://github.com/awesomephant/eunpdc-demo), run `git clone` on the command line to make a local copy of it
+3. Once you’re invited to [the repository](https://github.com/awesomephant/eunpdc-demo), run `git clone https://github.com/awesomephant/eunpdc-demo.git` to make a local copy of it
 4. Open the newly-created folder in VS Code
-5. Run `npm install` to pull down dependencies (this might take a few minutes)
+5. Run `npm install` to download and install dependencies (this might take a few minutes)

 ### How to make changes